 In digging around, I have determined that "dithering" the frequency is, in fact, one of several ways that is used by an battery-backed inverter to disable a PV inverter when the PV is producing more power than can be accommodated by the load and/or battery charger.
 This system, called "Frequency Shift Power Control" (FSPC) by at least one manufacturer (e.g. SunnyBoy) is designed to do this very thing.#3: "Talk" to the PV system and control the amount of power that it is producing:

-A description of this technique may be found in section 6 of the document at this link.
+A description of this technique may be found in section 6 of the document "Use of PV Inverters in Off-Grid and Backup Systems in North and South America" by SMA (SunnyBoy) found at this link.

 Whether or not this is a control method used by the Power Wall is not known at this time.